Wilkes University Social Media Guidelines

 We encourage communicating via message boards, blogging and the vast array of mediums that are available today.
 Remember that access to your posts or comments are far reaching and could very well reflect on the University.
 Do not post anything that is questionable.

-As a general rule of thumb, if you aren’t sure if it’s a good idea, it probably isn’t.
+As a general rule of thumb, if you are not sure if it is a good idea, it probably is not.

 - Be aware of your association with Wilkes University